ch604/pullsync/README.md

 * [blcheck](https://github.com/ch604/blcheck) originally by Intellex (MIT License)

 ## RUNNING PULLSYNC
-Pullsync is run from the TARGET of your migration.
+Pullsync is run from the TARGET of your migration as ROOT.
+You will need ROOT SSH access to your source server.

 Set up your userlist at /root/userlist.txt with space or newline separated cpanel usernames.
 If migrating all users, skip this step.